Merzasphor/MWSE/docs/source/lua/api/tes3/addItemData.rst

 Accepts parameters through a table with the given keys:

 to (`tes3reference`_, `tes3mobileActor`_, `string`_)
-    The reference whose inventory will be modified.
+    The reference or mobile whose inventory will be modified.

 item (`tes3item`_, `string`_)
     The item to create item data for.